-Interest on investments is conservatively based, at a rate of 4% for the 2024/2025 and 2025/2026 years, and 2% per annum thereafter.
-The COVID 19 pandemic resulted in records levels of grants offered to stimulate activity.
-Lachlan economic Shire benefitted from this.
-With the completion of a number of large grant funded programs in the 2023/2024 financial year and uncertainty over the level of grant funding in the future, a conservative approach has been taken.
+Interest on investments is conservatively based, at a rate of 4% for the 2025/26 & 2026/27 years and 2% per annum thereafter.
+The COVID 19 pandemic resulted in records levels of grants offered to stimulate economic activity.
+Lachlan Shire has benefitted from this.
+With the completion of a number of large grant funded programs in the last 3 financial years and uncertainty over the level of grant funding in the future, a conservative approach has been taken.